iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Note: path "/authManagement" is hardcoded in feathers-authentication-management client, so we can't use feathers's proposed "/auth-managaement" or any other path.

-Modify auth-management code to load feathers-authentication-management (note that its loading is done in app.ts, not in services/services.ts, see full code on Github).
+Modify auth-management code to load feathers-authentication-management, see the code edits on Github, note that user hooks have to be modified to avoid double-hashing of password by authentication-management and existing user hooks.

+#### Backend Email Templates

 Next, let's implement email templating solution for feathers-authentication-management:

-We will add pug email templates and a separate styling CSS file (to keep pug templates clean of styling) in server/api/src/email-templates/account/, and server/api/src/serviices/auth-management/notifier.js which ties email sending part to auth-management service.
+We will add pug email templates and a separate styling CSS file (to keep pug templates clean of styling) in server/api/src/email-templates/account/, and server/api/src/services/auth-management/notifier.js which ties email sending part to auth-management service.

 Layout in emails by CSS is very bad, each client has unique limitations, so the main recommendation is to use HTML tables for layout and CSS only for spacing, colors and fonts.
 See <https://www.campaignmonitor.com/dev-resources/guides/coding/>